*Guaranteed, But Not How You’re Thinking

-No, the key to becoming a great ecommerce marketer is to unhook your brain from a siloed approach to results and replace it with good, old-fashioned advertising thoughtwork.
+No, the key to an exceptional online marketing plan is to unhook your brain from a siloed approach to results and replace it with good, old-fashioned advertising thought-work.
 That need is why we’re going to uncover:

 But first, about that guarantee

-The greatest value of digital advertising is that it gives you the ability to learn.
+The value of digital advertising is it gives you the ability to learn.

 Learn what your customers respond to.
 Learn what works and what doesn’t.
-Learn where and how your customer interacts with your ad creative.
+Learn where and how your customer interacts with your ad campaigns.